BLCM/BLCMods/Borderlands 2 mods/Astor/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.1.1/ReadMe.md

   - Added French Translation (Weapon Card)
   - Cosmetic:
     - The bullet casings is ejected correctly on the right side.
-    - When the shot is fired, the muzzle "split" explosive residues
+    - When the shot is fired, the muzzle "split" explosive residues.
 - v1.1.0, September 25, 2018
   - Totally revamp the FireMode
+- v1.1.1, October 06, 2018
+  - Added fix for Bayonet Buff in Slot 1: Bayonet gain 100% bonus melee damage (up from 50%)

 ### Compatibility: